insomniacwarrior/GAM305TeamLink/README.md

 **Jorge Villafana**: Edited Spreadsheet for a clearer task management.
 Started working on Level Design

-**Cole Hesler**: Started on potential enemy designs and usable assets.
+**Cole Hesler**: Created enemy and player models, as well as prop and weapon models and assets.

 **Cameron Miele**: General planning - Completed player character - Started work on music and pickups